uh-code-submissions/uh-code-submissions.github.io/index.md

 "The website looks easy to use and clean.
 Signing up, I had no trouble and I enjoyed the UI of the profile page.
 If only I could answer those challenging algorithm problems!
 I guess I could get some practice in.
 One suggestion I have is to add more fun features.
 However, I believe I can really use this site to assist my learning." - JB

+"The functions of this website are really straight forward.
+The site lacks color but I do like the overall gray-white minimal theme.
+Color accents specificaly could look nice and add some spice to the site.
+I'd also like to be able to see other users, students and teachers alike.
+I really like the submitted solutions feed on the user profile.
+I'd like more quality of life features implemented, but I really like the foundations of this site and think it will carry this website far." -CC

 ## Team Members
 * [Chad Oshiro](https://chadoshiro.github.io/), Computer Science
 * [Kanai Gooding](https://kanaigooding.github.io/), Mathematics